scuzzydude/asimov/asimov.md

 There will be a public staking period where the remaining 0.5% of asimov is sold in whole units at the **distribution value**.
 We want fair and geographically dispersed distribution, so asimov will only be sold in whole units, one at a time, one per individual.
 The Foundation shall determine a way to do this fairly, which will probably require some type of identification, perhaps this is opportunity for **pre-pledge registration**.

 The purpose of the public staking is to prevent any one person from the private stake exerting control over of asimov and the development of The Foundation.
-The public stake is unconditional and shall not be returned, and may be used fund operational expenses.
-However, The Foundation will publish state of the public stake.
+The public stake is unconditional and shall not be returned and may be used fund operational expenses The Foundation shall publish an accounting of public stake at regular intervals.

 ### National Stakes